-What is Application Monitoring?
+What Is Application Monitoring?

-By combining code-level tracing, application metrics, exception tracking, and error and event logs, application monitoring offers a complete picture of application performance.
-Using this information, DevOps team can easily identify bottlenecks and decide which issues need immediate attention.
+Application monitoring provides a complete picture of application performance by combining code-level tracing, application metrics, exception tracking, and error and event logs.
+With this information, the DevOps team can easily identify bottlenecks and decide which issues need immediate attention.

 Application monitoring ensures that the commitment to service level agreements (SLAs) are fulfilled.
 Without searching through logs or running ad hoc scripts, you can easily figure out what is causing an ERP application slowdown.

-As enterprise apps hardly operate standalone, application monitoring helps you understand how a system is likely to respond to user requests.
+As enterprise apps hardly operate standalone.
+Application monitoring helps you understand how a system is likely to respond to user requests.
 You will understand whether systems meet performance and availability requirements.

-Now that you understand why monitoring your application is important, you need to choose the best tool to handle the actual monitoring.
+Now that you understand why monitoring your application is important.
+You need to choose the best tool to handle the actual monitoring.
 Here are a few things to consider when evaluating APM solutions.

 - Auto-discovery: In addition to monitoring application performance, an APM should also be able to auto-discover existing configurations and provide code-level details for transactions.
 This helps application managers reduce response time by quickly identifying the root causes of any performance degradation.

-- Support for full stack tracing: Because ERPs are such complex applications, an APM tool should support full stack tracing across all integrations.
+- Support for full stack tracing: ERPs are such complex applications, an APM tool should support full stack tracing across all integrations.

-- Website monitoring: Your APM should have the capacity to monitor a complete navigational path, including DOM Load, Page Load, and more.
+- Website monitoring: APM should have the capacity to monitor a complete navigational path, including DOM Load, Page Load, and more.

 - Native mobile apps: Monitoring should include mobile apps across all different carriers and all types of devices.